 - Toss lightly with a fork before serving.

 Four years ago my father took a fishing trip to Mexico where some fine cook served him this sauce and forever changed my father’s life.
 He brought the recipe home and prepares it regularly with all of his fish dishes and then some!

-2 tablespoons fresh minced basil, thyme and oregano
+- 2 tbsp fresh minced basil, thyme and oregano

 - Whisk together parsley, lemon juice, olive oil, herbs, shallot and garlic.